 As a side note, in both the Philippines and Thailand, Ladyboy Beauty pageants are a regular event.
 Even some of the smaller cities will have local beauty contests just for

 ladyboys.
 When I had to go to the U.S. Consulate office a few months ago I went to their location in Cebu which is on the ground floor of the Waterfront Hotel.
+The Waterfront is a large and classy hotel, well known in Cebu and internationally.
 As my taxi pulled into this very large and expensive hotel the parking lot was filled with large banners advertising the Ladyboy Pageant they were hosting there the following week.
 The banners had the photos of contestants on each one.
 To be honest all I really noticed at first glance were lots of images of some very pretty Asian women.
 It gets to a point at this level that these guys could easily pass themselves as a woman.
 These are not the big shouldered, hairy-backed drag-queens I’ve seen along Los Angeles boulevard or Sunset Strip.
 The ladyboys here in Asia are on a whole other level.
 And because many –real- Asian women are somewhat small-breasted and slender.. the gray line of distinction gets more and more difficult to see.
 From what I hear, Angeles City and Manila (Philippines) and Bangkok (Thailand) are famous for this level of committed transgenders.

 So, getting back to me being surrounded by real women, gays and ladyboys at the mall food court..
 I suppose imagining yourself in my situation you might think it so overwhelming you’d be running for the exit in a heartbeat.
 (Not that it would do you any good, they are outside the mall as well.)
 I’ll give you an idea of where I’m coming from with this.
 When I was younger I was very dogmatic in my thinking.
 Everything was black or white, right or wrong and people were either good or evil.
 Over the years I’ve come to the belief that while I still subscribe to an absolute morality, nobody (including myself) is all good or all bad.
 Some people are worse than others, some are nicer than others.
 But we all have our own issues and dark vices if we’re honest with ourselves.
 I happen to enjoy –real- women (a lot) and I’d be lying to say that I married every woman I ever had carnal knowledge with.
 I’m not a gambler or a thief, but when it comes to women.. it’d be fair to